Cohen-Or/cohen-or.github.io/posts/rsaa1.md

 ### Coupling identification and forecasting models

-On the above foundation of the two models we can develop the training loop.
+On this foundation of the two models we can develop the training loop.
 On every training iteration we use an 11-year lookback window and a given λ value to: (1) fit a SJM to generate regime labels with the returns based features,  (2) fit an XGBoost classifier for the labels with the expanded features set , and (3) generate daily regime forecasts for the next six-months.

 ```python
 def algorithm1(X1, X2, returns, jump_penalty, pred_start, pred_end):